ebi-ait/hca-ebi-wrangler-central/docs/SOPs/update_a_project_SOP.md

 * Non-analysed datasets - No restrictions

-* Analysed datasets - Must be coordinated with the Matrix Service/DataOps.
-There are currently negotiations on how this will work.
-If a define schedule is decided this documentation will be updated.
+* Analysed datasets - OPEN QUESTION: Should be coordinated with the Matrix Service/DataOps?

 ## Procedure
 1. The identifier of the issue reopens the project tracker ticket for that project if it has been closed and moves it to the 'Needs Update' pipeline of the [`Dataset wrangling status`](https://github.com/ebi-ait/hca-ebi-wrangler-central#workspaces/dataset-wrangling-status-5f994cb88e0805001759d2e9/board?repos=261790554) Zenhub board and makes a comment that contains the following information, (if not already specified in the ticket body)